 It's an important decision, so I understand why you might be unsure.
 However, I want to warn you against taking too long to decide whether or not to file a claim.
 The sooner you choose to pursue a claim, the sooner evidence can be collection, witnesses interviewed and other important documents secured.
 If you want help making the decision, I'd suggest calling your personal injury attorney; they can tell you if you have a good case and whether or not it's worth pursuing.

 And again, if you wait longer than two years to file a claim with the insurance company, you will forgo your right to do so entirely.

 Are There Any Exceptions to the Statute of Limitations?

 Yes, a few, most of which apply to children who were injured before they turned 18.
 It is important to contact a personal injury attorney to see if there are any other exceptions to the statute of limitations date, as well as how to apply those exceptions to their case.
 Personal injury attorneys can guide someone who had their personal injury accident before they turned 18 years-old.
 This can come to great use if there is evidence that is difficult to obtain without the help of an attorney, as well as if the evidence requires special legal access to obtain it.

 My Statute Date Is Coming Up Soon.
 What Should I Do?

 If you have a statute date that's approaching soon and you have questions about the next best steps, please contact our office to set up your free consultation with our attorneys.
 During the consultation, our attorneys will look at the details of your case and let you know the next best steps to take, and whether it's worth filing a lawsuit.
-The consultation is no obligation and no cost.
+The consultation is no obligation and at no cost.